 Calculating Damages for Emotional Distress After a Car Accident in New York

 If you can file a personal injury lawsuit for emotional distress after your car accident, you must calculate the value of your damages.
 Plaintiffs often find this process difficult because they do not know how to assess the value of their emotional distress.
-Our New York car accident lawyers have experience calculating these kinds of damages and will help you figure out the accurate monetary value of your emotional distress.
+Our Melville car accident lawyers have experience calculating these kinds of damages and will help you figure out the accurate monetary value of your emotional distress.

 To calculate the value of your damages, we can look at both the physical and psychological aspects of your emotional distress.
 It may be necessary to visit various medical professionals to figure out the extent of your emotional trauma, whether it is connected to any physical ailments, and if you have a diagnosable psychological condition.

 Your emotional distress may be causing a physical reaction in your body.
 People under severe emotional distress might lose weight because they cannot eat.
 They could also notice their hair falling out from all the stress.
 People experiencing severe emotional distress may also notice other physical ailments, like headaches, skin irritations or breakouts, and fatigue.

 Your emotional distress may not necessarily show any outward physical signs.
 Many people experience panic attacks, severe anxiety, and depression after a car accident.
 A mental health professional can help us determine the extent of your distress.
 Call our Bronx car accident lawyers to get help today.

 Legal Strategies for Cases of Emotional Distress After Auto Accidents in New York